Replication and Information Extraction in a Minimal Agent-Environment Model

-\paragraph*{Conclusions---} In this Letter, we have shown that minimal self-consistent agents can evolve into \emph{functional replicators}, sustaining coherent internal states and spontaneously aligning with the latent structure of their environment.
-In multi-agent settings, interactions via functional outputs suffice to produce consensus through symmetry breaking, highlighting the potential of this framework to capture emergent collective learning phenomena.
+\paragraph*{Conclusion.---} In this Letter, we have shown that minimal self-consistent agents can evolve into \emph{functional replicators}, sustaining coherent internal states and spontaneously aligning with the latent structure of a data-producing environment.
+In multi-agent settings, where agents interact solely through the labels they exchange, collective pooling {reshapes the learning phase boundary, in some regimes enabling learning inaccessible to any isolated agent and suppressing it in others, while connecting to standard consensus dynamics.}

 Beyond the specific scenarios studied here, our approach opens a route to explore learning as an emergent and self-organized process, bridging ideas from statistical mechanics, evolutionary theory, and artificial intelligence.
 At the single agent level, key open questions include how such replicators behave under temporally structured inputs, and how richer architectures or environments alter the landscape of attractors.
-Considering populations of learning agents, we believe that spatially extended versions of our model could provide a promising setup for studying intelligent active matter, in the spirit of the recent work of \citet{jung2025kinetic}.
+Considering populations of learning agents, we believe that spatially extended versions of our model, with potential motile agents, could provide a promising setup for studying intelligent active matter in the spirit of the recent work of \citet{jung2025kinetic}.

-\paragraph*{Acknowledgments---} The authors are grateful to T. Takahashi, C. Baldassi, and O. Dauchot for fruitful discussions.
+\paragraph*{Acknowledgments.---} The authors are grateful to B.~L. Annesi, C. Baldassi, O. Dauchot, T. Takahashi, and R. Zakine for fruitful discussions.
 L.S. and S.A. acknowledge the support of the European Union - Next Generation EU funds, CUP J53D23001390001, N. Prot.2022E3WYTY.
 The work of J.\,G.-B. was supported by the European Union’s Horizon Europe program under the Marie Skłodowska-Curie grant agreement No.~101210798.